AllStarLink/ASL3-Manual/docs/config/iax_conf.md

                                 ; default
 ```

 In most cases, the default `bindport = 4569` will work fine.
-However, if you are running multiple node servers behind a NAT firewall, you WILL need to change this so that they are all unique from each other.
+However, if you are running multiple node servers behind a NAT firewall, you MAY need to change this so that they are all unique from each other.
 In that case, you also need to change the [IAX Port](../basics/portal.md#iax-port) in the [Web Portal](https://www.allstarlink.org/portal) to match.
+See the [Multiple Nodes on the Same Network](../adv-topics/multinodesnetwork.md) page for further details.

 !!! warning "Firewall Rules"
     If you are using a firewall on your internet connection (I sure hope so!), don't forget to allow port `4569/UDP`, and/or any other IAX2 port(s) you have configured through your firewall (and point it to the correct internal IP address, if using NAT).

-    If you are using the [ASL3 Appliance](../install/pi-appliance/index.md), don't forget to update the firewall rules in the [Cockpit Firewall](../pi/cockpit-firewall.md) as well, if you are using a non-standard port.
+    If you are using the [ASL3 Appliance](../install/pi-appliance/index.md) and you are using a non-standard port, don't forget to update the firewall rules in the [Cockpit Firewall](../pi/cockpit-firewall.md).

 Unless you have a specific reason to do so, leave `bindaddr` commented out.
 It is not required in the majority of use cases.